timarenz/lacework-terraform-101/BASICS.md

 ## New resources, creating implicit dependencies and more stuff that sounds hard but is actually easy

-To actually be able to access the instance we created using SSH we not only need to somehow deploy a SSH key but also allow SSH access via TCP port 22 to this specific instance.
+To actually be able to access the instance we've created using SSH we not only need to somehow deploy a SSH key but also allow SSH access via TCP port 22 to this specific instance.
 And we will do this in two steps, first we will dynamically create a new unique SSH key pair, add this key pair to AWS and assign in to our instance.

 Below you will find the code to generate and SSH key pair and add it to AWS.